nest/nest-simulator/doc/topology/Topology_UserManual.rst

 rows, respectively, even though elements in these three layers have different positions in the global coordinate system.

-The ``'center'`` coordinates should be numbers that can be expressed exactly as binary fractions.
+The `center` coordinates should be numbers that can be expressed exactly as binary fractions.
 For more information, see Sec. \ :ref:`2.1.2 <sec:setextent>`.